Skip to content

 Golf Ireland, the game’s governing body in Northern Ireland and the Republic of Ireland, said they will “continue to sanction clubs setting their own discretionary allowances” for Playing Handicaps following a trial last year.

-They are joined by Scottish Golf and Wales Golf, who have adopted the measures to “provide clubs with greater flexibility when setting competition allowances”.
+They are joined by Wales Golf and Scottish Golf, the latter of which said they have adopted the measures to provide clubs with “greater flexibility when setting competition allowances”.

 That leaves England Golf as the only nation within Great Britain & Ireland not to implement the scheme, with the governing body having already said there would be no changes to handicapping in the country before 2028.